Emma-Grspl/Final-project-M2-Combustion-of-methane-in-a-countercurrent-configuration/README.md

 - H20
 The temperature field is then computed from the reaction terms.
 For a methane–air flame, the expected peak temperature is 1700–2500 K, providing a reference for validation.

+### Final_Project_Combusion_Methane.ipynb

+All the details of this work with the single-block code are in this notebook.
+If you want more information on the physics involved, I encourage you to read it.
+In particular, to understand all the equations and notations used throughout this project

 ## Project Structure
 ```bash
 combustion-counterflow/